 As a business owner, you strive to get to the top.

-You work harder than you’ve ever have in your life and you don’t stop until you’re content, which should be never.
+You work harder than you’ve ever had in your life, and you don’t stop until you’re content.

 That comfort brought less work and more sleep.

-For me, I got hacked and lost everything I’ve worked for.
+For me, I got hacked and lost everything I’d worked for.

 If I was on top of things like I should’ve been, there is no way that something so horrible would’ve happened.

-What seems like a big time failure is actually a blessing in disguise.
+What seems like a big-time failure is a blessing in disguise.